oscarburga/GLEngine/README.md

 Create a basic game engine in C++ using ONLY static polymorphism (no virtual functions, dynamic_cast, etc.).
 * Main source of polymorphism should come from the use of templates and C++20's concepts.
-* Inheritance/interfaces, pointers to base-class, etc. are allowed, but virtual functions and dynamic casts are not.
+* Inheritance, pointers to base-class, etc. are allowed, but virtual functions, dynamic casts and built-in RTTI are not.
-* Switch cases with type enums as a replacement for polymorphism should also be avoided.
+    * Ideally, avoid making my own reflection / RTTI system aswell.
+    * Won't explicitly forbid it though in case it becomes convenient in the future when asset management and object variations actually matter, or if I ever want to add scripting support.

 ## Bonus / Longer Term Goals